andreasbrett/thewatchman/README.md

 ## Quick start

+1. Go to "Integrations" section in HACS, click the menu icon in the top right, and choose "Custom Repositories".
+Paste `andreasbrett/thewatchman` into the Repository field, and choose `Integration` for the category.
+Click Add.
-1. Go to the "Integrations" section on HACS, click "Explore and download repositories" and search for "watchman", then click "Download this repository with HACS".
+2. Again in the "Integrations" section in HACS, click "Explore and download repositories" and search for "watchman".
+Make sure to select this repo's version of Watchman (v0.6.2 or later), then click "Download this repository with HACS".
-2. Restart Home Assistant, go to Settings->Devices and Services->Add Integration and select Watchman integration.
+3. Restart Home Assistant, go to Settings->Devices and Services->Add Integration and select Watchman integration.
 If integration not found, try to empty your browser cache and reload page.
-3. Go to Developer Tools -> Services, type `watchman` and select `Watchman: report` service then press "Call Service" button.
+4. Go to Developer Tools -> Services, type `watchman` and select `Watchman: report` service then press "Call Service" button.
 Check `watchman_report.txt` file in your configuration directory.

 Refer to the [Configuration section](https://github.com/andreasbrett/thewatchman#configuration) for further fine-tuning.